Multiplicative Equivariant Thom Spectra & Structured Real Orientations: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Max Blans, Emma Brink, Christian Carrick, Markus Hausmann, Kaif Hilman, Tobias Lenz, Catherine Li, Jiacheng Liang, Lennart Meier, Sven van Nigtevecht, Maxime Ramzi, Jaco Ruit, and Jan Steinebrunner for helpful conversations on this project.
-We would like to thank Christian, Kaif, Lennart, and Markus for helpful feedback on an early draft. \\Furthermore, we are grateful to the participants and organizers of the European Talbot 2025 for a \emph{magical} week, and particularly for the chili gong show in which we first presented our results to the public. \redchili \greenchili \\QZ is supported by the Max Planck Institute for Mathematics (MPIM) in Bonn and is thankful for its hospitality and financial support.
-RQ is funded by the NUI Travelling Studentship.
+We would like to thank Christian, Kaif, Lennart, and Markus for helpful feedback on an early draft. \\Furthermore, we are grateful to the participants and organizers of the European Talbot 2025 for a \emph{magical} week, and particularly for the chili gong show in which we first presented our results to the public. \redchili \greenchili \\RQ is funded by the NUI Travelling Studentship.
+QZ is supported by the Max Planck Institute for Mathematics (MPIM) in Bonn and is thankful for its hospitality and financial support.